Table of contents

 Reaching Global Markets

-The internet has made the world a smaller place and has provided global opportunities to businesses that would otherwise not have thought about working on a global scale.
-Translating your website and SEO is the quickest path toward maximizing your international success.
+The internet has made the world smaller and provided global opportunities to businesses that would otherwise not have considered working on a global scale.
+Translating your website and SEO is the quickest path to maximizing your international success.

 Steps for Website Translation:

-• Set Goals: What are your objectives?
+- Set Goals: What are your objectives?
 Do you need to localize or globalize?
 Who are your targets?
 Define your objectives before contacting your website translation professional.
-This will help them come up with a workable strategy for your website translation project.
+This will help them develop a workable strategy for your website translation project.

-• Make a Plan: A professional language service provider will work with you to create a plan to help you reach your goals.
-Narrowing down the pages for translation, and consolidating will simplify the process and save costs vs. translating your entire site which often isn't necessary.
+- Make a Plan: A professional language service provider will work with you to create a plan to help you reach your goals.
+Narrowing down and consolidating the pages for translation will simplify the process and save costs compared to translating your entire site, which is often unnecessary.
 Read about pricing for translation to help with the planning process.

-• Be Visible: Have your language service agency do some keyword research in your target markets, then optimize your SEO and translate it to be found in those target markets.
+- Be Visible: Have your language service agency do some keyword research in your target markets, optimize your SEO, and translate it so that it can be found in those markets.

 Rapport International specializes in multilingual communications, providing language translation and interpretation services that are accurate and culturally appropriate.
 We use the right voice and the correct terminology to avoid liability, customize services to your needs, and deliver on time and within your budget.
 With our 100% satisfaction guarantee, you can trust that it’s done right.
 Contact us today if you would like more information or to get a free quote.